PtrMan/C2VHDL/README.rst

 How to use it
 =============

-Each C file is implemented as a VHDL component that can be used in a design.
+Each C file is implemented as a Verilog component that can be used in a design.

 Execution Model
 ---------------

 When a design is reset, execution starts with the last function defined in the C file.
 This need not be called *main*.
-The name of the last function will be used as the name for the generated VHDL component.
+The name of the last function will be used as the name for the generated Verilog component.
 The C program will appear to execute in sequence, although the compiler will execute instructions concurrently if it does not affect the outcome of the program.
 This will allow your program to take advantage of the inherent parallelism present in a hardware